jessmeow21/bamazon/README.md

 ## NPM Packages:
 * MySQL
 * Inquirer
-* CLI Table for rendering tables on the command line from node.js scripts.
+* CLI Table2 (updated version) for rendering tables on the command line from node.js scripts.